MarcSteinfort/The-Chosen-One-TRPG/README.md

   <li>Introduce yourself and explain the situation</li>
   <li>Continue</li>
 </ol>
-There are multiple ways to get through all 24 Steps in the game.<br>
+There are multiple ways to get through up to 90 Steps in the game.<br>
 Problems encountered:
 <ul>
 <li>Multiple Choices did not lead to the right description.</li>
 <li>The Attributes did not increase as expected.</li>
+<li>Attribute Checks did not work as intended.</li>
 </ul>

 Solutions:<br>
 Used the Console.log for checking if the function is called as intended<br>
-Checked through the objects in the different Arrays and changed the values.
+Checked through the objects in the different Arrays and changed the values and conditions.

 ### Responsiveness

-The page were tested to ensure responsiveness on screen sizes from 320px and upwards responsive design on Chrome, Edge, Firefox and Opera browsers.<br>
+The page were tested to ensure responsiveness on screen sizes from 320px and upwards responsive design on Chrome, Firefox and Opera browsers.<br>

-Steps to test:
+# Steps to test:
 <ol>
 <li>Open browser and navigate to Shadows at the docks:</li>
 <li>Open the developer tools (right click and inspect)</li>